gracewu42/UAlbany-SCJ-Survival-Guide/README.md

   - consultation@albany.edu
 - Get daily update of published Crim & CJ papers: [CrimPapers subcription](http://lesscrime.info/crimpapers/).
 - [SCJ News](https://www.albany.edu/scj/about-scj/scj-news) reports recent awards, defenses, publications, and other news in our school.
 - A small but very useful tool called [Readwise](https://readwise.io/i/sishi).
-It can be used to import highlights from ebooks and pdf files and even tweets and export them to your notes-taking tools like Notion or Evernote in a nice and clean way. m
-  -
-- A small but very useful tool called [Readwise](https://readwise.io/i/sishi).
 It can be used to import highlights from ebooks and pdf files and even tweets and export them to your notes-taking tools like Notion or Evernote in a nice and clean way.
+The only disadvantage is that it is not free and costs $4/month for students.
+But you get free trial for two months and can extend it by referring it to friends.
 The most common functions I use is to import and export:
-  - h
-- A small but very useful tool called [Readwise](https://readwise.io/i/sishi).
-It can be used to import highlights from ebooks and pdf files and even tweets and export them to your notes-taking tools like Notion or Evernote in a nice and clean way.
-The most common functions I use is to import and export:i
-- A small but very useful tool called [Readwise](https://readwise.io/i/sishi).
-It can be used to import highlights from ebooks and pdf files and even tweets and export them to your notes-taking tools like Notion or Evernote in a nice and clean way.
-The most common functions I use is to import and export:
+  - highlights from pdf files and Kindle ebooks.
+See a template [here](https://www.notion.so/Readwise-d18963c029bf414ca8a6b3b110e73e87)
+  - save tweets/threads for later reading.
+See a template [here](https://www.notion.so/eb52a18d1e8d456987ef41d998b2b35d?v=ee6045377b544ce38854aef458927bce)

 # Life in Albany